martingegenleitner/cte-csi-demo/README.md

-# Demo App for Information Security World
+# Demo App for CTE for Kubernetes

-Small PHP Demo App that stores and displays a simple picture.
-It will be used to demonstrate transparent encryption of application data in container environments with THALES CipherTrust Transparent Encryption for Container Storage Interface (CTE CSI) on Kubernetes.
+Small Golang Demo App that stores and displays a simple picture.
+It will be used to demonstrate transparent encryption of application data in container environments with THALES CipherTrust Transparent Encryption for Kubernetes ([CTE for Kubernetes](https://thalesdocs.com/ctp/cte-con/cte-k8s/latest/index.html)).

 Watch the [video](demo-video.mkv) to see the final setup in action!